GraphQ IR: Unifying the Semantic Parsing of Graph Query Languages with One Intermediate Representation: Implementation

 To verify the above principles in practice, we formulate the conversion from natural language to our \tool as a Seq2Seq task and adopt an encoder-decoder framework for implementing the neural semantic parser.

-As shown in the left part of Figure \ref{fig:main}, the encoder module of the semantic parser first maps the input natural language utterance $X$ to a high dimensional feature space with non-linear transformations for capturing the dependencies among the input tokens.
+As shown in the left part of Figure \ref{fig:main}, the encoder module of the semantic parser first maps the input natural language utterance $X$ to a high dimensional feature space with non-linear transformations for capturing the semantics of the input tokens.
 The decoder module subsequently then interprets the hidden representations and generates the IR sequence by factorizing the probability distribution:

 where $y_i$ is the $i$-th token of IR sequence with in total $n$ tokens.
-Specifically, we implement this encoder-decoder network with BART, which has a standard Transformer architecture that get pretrained on over 160GB of English text corpus \cite{lewis2020bart}.
-Therefore, BART is proficient in comprehending the diverse user utterances and generating the \tool that has natural-language-like semantic representations.
+Specifically, we implement this encoder-decoder network with BART \cite{lewis2020bart}, a pretrained language model that is proficient in comprehending the diverse user utterances and generating the \tool sequences that are structured in natural-language-like expressions.

-Please note that the implementation in this part is orthogonal to our \tool, thus can be also substituted by other semantic parsing models.
+Please note that the implementation in this part is orthogonal to our \tool and can be substituted by other semantic parsing models.